Top 10 Resources for New Users

-- ArcUser: Learn how to use GIS more effectively to solve problems and improve processes; start, manage, and grow a GIS program; and customize and program against Esri software by reading ArcUser.
-Subscribe to the print edition online or read the digital magazine, PDF, or HTML versions of current and past issues online.
+- ArcUser: Learn how to use Esri software to more effectively solve problems and improve processes; start, manage, and grow a GIS program; extend existing software functionality, or create custom solutions using Esri developer tools.
+Subscribe to the print version or read the digital magazine, PDF, or HTML versions of current and past issues online.

-- ArcNews: GIS is a rapidly evolving field.
-Learn where the industry is headed and the latest developments in Esri's software by reading ArcNews, the world's largest circulation GIS publication.
-Subscribe to the print edition online or read the digital magazine, PDF, or HTML versions online.
+- ArcNews: Learn where the GIS industry is headed and the latest developments in Esri's software.
+Subscribe and read the current issue or selected past issues online in digital magazine, PDF, or HTML versions.

 - ArcWatch: Get announcements, tips, articles, and links to resources in this monthly e-mail-only newsletter that keeps you up-to-date with what is going on in GIS.
 Subscribe today and read previous issues online.